 4. Finish mid-scene

-This is a life-saving trick I picked up last year.
+This is a life-saving trick I picked up in my first year.
 Stop writing in the middle of a scene.
 The worst thing you can do is finish a really interesting scene and stop writing for the day.
-Then you’re stuck going from a cold start the next day, which is a lot harder than simply continuing a scene you are part way through.
-Then by the time you need to start the next scene, your mental writing muscles are already warmed up and it will be a lot easier.
+Then you’re stuck with a cold open the next day, which is a lot harder than simply continuing a scene you are part way through.
+You’ll find then that by the time you start the next scene, your mental writing muscles are already warmed up and it will be a lot easier.

 5. Find times which work for you

-Nearly every writer I have met is more or less creative at different times of day, be it early mornings or late nights, or anywhere in between.
+Nearly every writer I’ve met is more or less creative at different times of day, be it early mornings or late nights, or anywhere in between.
 Find the times which work for you and whenever you can, plan your writing schedules around those times.
 Also, don’t limit yourself to one slot per day, unless that works for you.
 Some writers prefer doing all their writing for the day in one go, others find nibbling away at it in quick bursts best.
-While I did a lot of writing in the evening last year, I also found I could thrash out a few hundred words or more on my dinner breaks.
+While I did a lot of writing in the evening in my first year, I also found I could thrash out a few hundred words or more on my dinner breaks.
+And last year I wrote 70% on my phone on the bus to work!

 6. Don’t limit yourself to one writing medium

-A startling thing I learned last year, and I try not to read too much into why this is the case, I can type faster on my phone than I can on my keyboard.
+A startling thing I learned in my first year, I can type just as fast (if not faster) on my phone than I can on my keyboard.
+This is a sign of the times and a recent study found that average typing speed on phones for the current generation is close to the average writing speed on a keyboard.
+It might not work for everyone, but there are other methods.
 There will be times where you find yourself with some time to write, but your laptop is nowhere in sight.
 Do you have your phone?
-Pen and Paper maybe?
+Pen and paper maybe?
 An ancient typewriter you just happen to be carrying round?
 Doesn’t matter, just write.
 It all counts.
-I use Evernote to write on the move, then when I’m back at my computer it all sync’s up and I add it to my main draft.
+I use Google Docs to write on the move, then when I’m back at my computer it all sync’s up and I add it to my main draft on Scrivener.
 But even if it’s on pen and paper, it still counts.
 Don’t write it out again though.
 Just count the words, mark the amounts down in your notebook, and when it comes to the final tally copy the same word X number of times into the word counter.
 You’ve done the work, it’s not cheating.

 7. Skip scenes